TacBuild/tac-sdk/docs/sdks/operation_tracker.md

 ): Promise<ExecutionStages>
 ```

+Retrieves detailed execution stage information for a single operation.
+Useful for debugging or understanding delays in cross-chain flow.

+**Parameters:**
+- `operationId`: The operation ID to query
+- `waitOptions` *(optional)*: Wait configuration for automatic retrying

 **Returns:** [`ExecutionStages`](./../models/structs.md#executionstages)

-  - Detailed breakdown of each stage in the operation lifecycle.
-Useful for debugging or understanding delays in cross-chain flow.
+**Note:** This method internally calls `getStageProfilings` with a single operation ID and extracts the result.

 ---